openshift/lightspeed-service/README.md

       minTLSVersion: VersionTLS13
 ```

+[!NOTE]
-Note: the `tlsSecurityProfile` is fully optional.
+The `tlsSecurityProfile` is fully optional.
 When it is not specified, the LLM call won't be affected by specific SSL/TLS settings.